Unity-Technologies/ProjectAuditor/Documentation~/Diagnostics.md

 - Settings:
   - `PAS0xxx`: Unity settings
   - `PAS1xxx`: other settings IDs defined in code rather than in the json
+- Assets:
-  - `PAT0xxx`: texture related settings
+  - `PAA0xxx`: texture related settings
-  - `PAM0xxx`: mesh related settings
+  - `PAA1xxx`: mesh related settings
+  - `PAA2xxx`: shader related settings

 # Settings Diagnostics
 This is a full list of all builtin settings diagnostics: